polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 The UMP queue layout is changed to allow the relay chain to receive both the XCM messages and `UMPSignal` messages.
-An empty message (empty `Vec<u8>`) is used to mark the end of XCM messages and the start of `UMPSignal` messages.The `UMPSignal` is optional and can be omitted by parachains not using elastic scaling.
+An empty message (empty `Vec<u8>`) is used to mark the end of XCM messages and the start of `UMPSignal` messages.
+The `UMPSignal` is optional and can be omitted by parachains not using elastic scaling.

 This way of representing the new messages has been chosen over introducing an enum wrapper to